 Let this Project be the Canvas of your Creativity: listen to the Message of Ubuntu and discover your own Interpretation of it

-Denver heart from a friend about doing an internship in Cape Town.
-He was looking for an internship as he wants to travel, engage but also do something useful at the same time.
-With his background in Film, Media, and Art it should be possible to volunteer his time while getting some practical working experience at the same time.
-Roots found the perfect solution: a marketing and communications internship in Cape Town with Projekt Ubuntu.
-Now he reflects on his three months with this social enterprise.
+Denver heard from a friend about doing an internship in Cape Town.
+He was looking for an internship as he wanted to travel, engage, and do something useful.
+With his background in film, media, and art, he figured he would be able to volunteer his time.
+Roots found the perfect solution: a Marketing and Communications internship with Projekt Ubuntu.
+Now, he reflects on his three months with this social enterprise.

-Through Roots and their guidance of where my interests would be more significant in aiding a non-profit organisation I journeyed to Cape Town, South Africa, with the desire in mind to travel and to engage with other cultures and to test and make use of my pre-existing abilities.
-This internship allowed so much fluidity to do all of that and in the process it also helped me to grow and find greater understanding and perspective in so many aspects of life.
-As an intern I have had the opportunity of engaging with a diverse amount of cultures and have experienced incredible opportunities to develop socially, politically and economically.
+Through Roots’ guidance of my interests, I journeyed to Cape Town, South Africa.
+I had the desire in mind to travel and to engage with other cultures.
+I also wanted to make use of my pre-existing skills.
+This internship allowed so much flexibility to do all of that.
+In the process, it also helped me to grow and find greater understanding in so many aspects of life.
+I have had the opportunity to engage with a diverse amount of cultures.
+Besides, I experienced incredible opportunities to develop socially, politically, and economically.

 A new Website for this Community Project